-Please be aware that the Guildhall will not open to the public on Monday 6th April as anticipated due to the COVID-19 virus.
-The Council offices and the Guildhall are closed to the public to limit the spread of the virus as much as possible and to safeguard our team.
+The Council offices and the Guildhall are currently closed to the public to limit the spread of the COVID-19 virus as much as possible and to safeguard our team.
 If you have any queries regarding the Guildhall please email.

 Further updates will be posted on this page once the situation becomes clearer.